top of page

 Why Sudden Spikes in Blood Pressure Don’t Always Mean an Emergency

 It’s very common to see a blood pressure reading that is suddenly higher than usual: a surprising number at home, a “too high” measurement at the pharmacy, or a workplace check that triggers worry.
-For many people, the first thought is: “Is this dangerous?
+For many people, the first thought is:“Is this dangerous?
 Do I need to go to A&E?”
 It’s a completely understandable concern — but medically, the situation is often more nuanced.
-What patients actually experience People often tell me the same scenarios: “My blood pressure was fin
+What patients actually experience People often tell me the same scenarios: “My blood pressure was fine

 Dr Hassan Paraiso